emil-e/rapidcheck/doc/state.md

 ## Tips ##
 ### Generate initialization parameters ###
-Since the `rc::state::check` call is part of a regular RapidCheck property, you are free to also generate the initalization data for the model and state.
+Since the `rc::state::check` call is part of a regular RapidCheck property, you are free to also generate the initialization data for the model and state.
 If we for example modify the above example a bit:

 ```C++
 rc::check([](const std::map<std::string, std::string> &data) {